Public speaking skills

 “That cat saved me, or so I imagined at the time …“

-The audience is actually enjoying your speech because you are an expert on the topics, and they can relate to your experiences.
+The audience is actually enjoying your speech because you are an expert on this topic, and they can relate to your experiences.

 The ten minutes are nearly up.